 - Each candidate will have read one or two short papers on the seminar topic before the discussion session.
 These will be provided by members of the biology department.

-If you know you will be heading abroad during the Fall semester, please let us know.
-You will still have the opportunity to be 1960s scholars by fulfilling the requirements of the program during the Spring semester.
+If you know you will be heading abroad during the Fall or Spring semester, please let us know.
+You will still have the opportunity to be 1960s scholars by fulfilling the requirements of the program when you return.

 Check the Biology Department colloquium schedule for upcoming colloquia or submit your application below.